 Ending a Short Assured Tenancy can be a complicated process for landlords, involving issuing various notices including a notice to quit, a Section 33 notice, and sometimes an AT6.
 The Private Residential Tenancy will require landlords to serve a single Notice to Leave form, simplifying this process.

-The grounds for ending a tenancy have been modernised for the new Private Residential Tenancy, there are now 18 grounds, which include the landlord selling the property, extensive renovation works, or moving back in.
+The grounds for ending a tenancy have been modernised for the new Private Residential Tenancy and there are now 18 grounds, which include the landlord selling the property, extensive renovation works, or moving back in.

 For the majority of the grounds the landlord will have to give tenants 28 days’ notice if the tenant has occupied the property for less than 6 months, or 84 days’ notice if they have occupied the property for more than 6 months.
 However, for grounds applied when the tenant is in breach of their lease or the law (grounds 10 – 15), the landlord will be required to give 28 days’ notice, regardless of how long the tenant has occupied the property.